John Mawurndjul

-Balang Nakurulk (1952–2024) was a highly regarded Australian contemporary Indigenous artist.
-He uses traditional motifs in innovative ways to express spiritual and cultural values.
-He is especially known for his distinctive and innovative creations based on the traditional cross-hatching style of bark painting technique known as rarrk.
+Balang Nakurulk (1952–2024) was an Australian contemporary Indigenous artist.
+He uses traditional motifs to express spiritual and cultural values.
+He is known for his creations based on the traditional cross-hatching style of bark painting technique known as rarrk.
 However, he is also known for carving, weaving, and batik.

 Personal life

 Balang was born in 1952 in Mumeka, a traditional camping ground for members of the Kurulk clan, on the Mann River, about 50 km south of Maningrida.
 He is a member of the Kuninjku people of West Arnhem Land, Northern Territory, and grew up immersed in traditional life with extended family, having only occasional contact with non-indigenous people and culture.
 Born in the bush south of Maningrida, Balang has based his life on Kurulk clan lands that stretch between the Liverpool, Mann and Tomkinson Rivers and moved between seasonal camps along these rivers with family.
 This tract of sparsely populated tropical woodland is some 500 kilometres east of Darwin and accessible by dirt road only during the dry season.
 Steeped in ancestral narratives and abundant in plant and animal life, the area features ancient rock art galleries that skirt the northern rim of the Arnhem Plateau.

 As of May 2010 he was living a traditional lifestyle at an outstation near Maningrida, still painting and hunting.
 While living in this outstation, he suffered from the early stages of Leprosy, and did not enjoy life as traditional ceremonies and language were banned.
 However, he was recognized as a formidable hunter and was considered by critic John McDonald to be an artistic prodigy by his family.